frontkom/projects-documentation/d9-upgrade.md

 - Make sure the project is using drush 10
 - Make sure the project has at least version ^1.0 of all phpstan related modules (`mglaman/phpstan-drupal`, `phpstan/phpstan-deprecation-rules` and `phpstan/phpstan-phpunit`
 - Make sure the project has upgrade status enabled
+- Make sure the project has `drupal/drupal-extension` version 4 or higher.

 ## Changing new required settings